eclipse-kura/kura/docs/core-services/h2db-service.md

     This feature is intended to be used **only for debugging/development purposes**.
 The server created by H2 is **not running on a secure protocol**.
 Only enable the server for a limited time and make sure to properly secure the firewall ports on which it is running.

 In order to enable the H2 Web console, proceed as follows:

 1. Create a new H2DbServer instance.
 2. Set the **db.server.type** field to **WEB**.
 3. Enter appropriate parameters for the Web server in the **db.server.commandline** field.
-An example of valid settings can be `-webPort 9123 -webAllowOthers -ifExists -webExternalNames <device-ip>`.
+An example of valid settings can be:
+`-webPort 9123 -webAllowOthers -ifExists -webExternalNames <device-ip>`.
 4. Set the **db.server.enabled** to **true**.

 The server is now listening on the specified port.